Access Keys:

 Key Stage Three

 All students in Years 8, 9 and 10 have two periods of Music per week.
-Schemes of work cover a range of musical styles and genres, with the aim of developing the students understanding and experiences.
-Many projects are based on ‘Musical Futures’, which is an innovative style of classroom teaching with a focus on allowing students to develop musicianship skills through playing lots of different instruments.
+Schemes of work cover a range of musical styles and genres, with the aim of developing the students’ understanding and experiences.
+Students study a blend of content that ranges from musical theory, musical movements and eras, and practical music skills that will consolidate the learning process.
 Students who have private tuition are encouraged to make good use of their talent within the classroom.

 Key Stage Four